 Tip: Try including a sense of urgency to play on the last-minute nature of your email.
 This will encourage readers to carry out their final purchases and give you one last opportunity to boost sales in the run up to the big day.
 You can find more tips on including a sense of urgency in this guide.

-Go stars & stripes crazy and celebrate Independence Day with a little help from this eye-catching email template – exclusively available in the latest Mail Designer 365 version.
+Go stars & stripes crazy and celebrate Independence Day with a little help from these eye-catching email templates - exclusively available in Mail Designer 365: